nobrainghost/flash-usdt-sender/README.md

 pip install python-telegram-bot==13.7
 ```

-Create a Telegram bot on @godfather
+Create a Telegram bot on @botfather
 On the Main.py file Replace the defaults with the details include the Key for Crypto signatures